Step 1: Identify the type of application you would like to submit.

 - Indicate the name of your faculty advisor and the preliminary work you have done with him or her

-Scholars should register to attend one of the Information Sessions and Application Writing Workshops being held throughout February.
+Scholars should register to attend one of the Information Sessions and Application Writing Workshops being held in January and February.

 Step 4: Draft, revise, and submit your application.